top of page

 Why Jujutsu and Exercise Are a Perfect Match

 Jujutsu, the ancient Japanese martial art of “gentle technique” (don’t let the name fool you—it’s gentle like a tiger is cuddly), is all about using an opponent’s force against them.
-It’s the art of turning someone else’s energy into a lesson in gravity.
-But to pull off those slick arm locks, throws, and escapes, you need a body that’s ready to move.
-That’s where exercise comes in, and here’s why they’re the ultimate power couple:
+It’s about turning someone else’s energy into a lesson in gravity.
+But to execute those slick arm locks, throws, and escapes, you need a body that’s ready to move.
+Here’s why exercise is crucial in this art:

 1. Strength for the Win